mbivert/acme-tools/README.md

     	If -p is specified, print opened files' acme windows' IDs, one per line.

+    	If -x is specified, a chmod +x on the file is automatically performed.

     	Paths starting with '/' are considered absolutely, otherwise, relatively.